agent-friction/agent-friction/README.md

 Nothing leaves your machine.
 Everything lands in a local SQLite database.

-Failures are recorded for the same reason: the errors your agent hits over and over are a map of where your setup fights it — a missing tool, a command that never works in this repo, a path it keeps guessing wrong.
+Failures are recorded for the same reason: the errors your agent hits over and over are a map of where your setup fights it: a missing tool, a command that never works in this repo, a path it keeps guessing wrong.
 Right now that's reported as counts of similar errors; teaching `analyze` to make recommendations from it is the obvious next step.